 Kim Rubenacker is an Occupational Therapist and leads a very successful Occupational Therapy program at OCSI.
 Kim graduated with a degree in Occupational Therapy from the University of Southern Indiana in 2002.
 She also is certified to perform Functional Capacity Evaluations.

 In addition to Kim's outstanding Occupational Therapy skills, she is trained to fabricate custom dynamic and static splints for the upper extremity.

 Before starting her career at OCSI, she worked for 5 years in home health, specializing in pediatrics.
-For the past 10 years Kim has specialized in the treatment and rehabilitation of the upper extremity.
+For the past several years Kim has specialized in the treatment and rehabilitation of the upper extremity.

 Kim chose Occupational Therapy for her profession so that she can help patients achieve their specific goals after an injury or surgery.